renz45/mandrill_mailer/README.md

    the utm_campaign tracking parameter.
 If this isn't provided the email's from address will be used instead.

+   * `:attachments` - An array of file objects with the following keys:
+      * `file:` This is the actual file, it will be converted to byte data in the mailer
+      * `filename:` The name of the file
+      * `mimetype:` This is the mimetype of the file.
+Ex. png = image/png, pdf = application/pdf, txt = text/plain etc

 ## Sending an email

 You can send the email by using the familiar syntax: